-Board of Directors c/o Corporate Secretary Cytokinetics, Incorporated 280 East Grand Avenue South San Francisco, California 94080
+Board of Directors c/o Corporate Secretary Cytokinetics, Incorporated 280 East Grand Avenue South San Francisco, California 94080 or by email to: investors@cytokinetics.com

-OR by email to investors@cvtokinetics.com

 The Corporate Secretary will review each stockholder communication.
-The Corporate Secretary will forward to the entire Board of Directors (or to members of a Board of Directors' committee, if the communication relates to a subject matter clearly within that committee's area of responsibility) each communication that relates to the Company's business or governance, is not offensive and is legible in form and reasonably understandable in content, and does not merely relate to a personal grievance against the Company or a team member or the purpose of which is to further a personal interest not shared by the other stockholders generally.
+The Corporate Secretary will forward to the entire Board of Directors (or to members of a Board of Directors' committee, if the communication relates to a subject matter clearly within that committee's area of responsibility) each communication that relates to the Company's business or governance, is not offensive, is legible in form and reasonably understandable in content, and does not merely relate to a personal grievance against the Company or an individual or the purpose of which is to further a personal interest not shared by the other stockholders generally.
 Stockholders who would like their submissions directed to an individual member of the Board of Directors may so specify, and the communication will be forwarded, as appropriate.
-The Nominating and Governance Committee has not established a procedure for considering nominees for director nominated by the Company's stockholders.
-The Board of Directors believes that our independent committee can identify appropriate candidates to our Board of Directors.
-Stockholders may nominate candidates for director in accordance with the advance notice and other procedures contained in our Bylaws.

-The Company does not have formal policies regarding attendance by members of the Board of Directors at its annual meetings of stockholders, but directors are encouraged to attend such meetings.
-James H. Sabry and Robert I. Blum attended the 2007 Annual Meeting of Stockholders.
+The Company does not have formal policies regarding attendance by members of the Board of Directors at its annual meetings of stockholders.
+James H. Sabry and Robert I. Blum attended the 2008 Annual Meeting of Stockholders.